 Mrs. Doubtfire culminates in a mask-ripping-off showdown, but in the end, both mother and children realize that they need Mrs. Doubtfire and daddy in their lives, and a truce that seems like it could eventually lead to a reconciliation ends the film on a hopeful note.

-#7 on The Funniest '90s Moviessee more on Mrs. Doubtfire
+#61 on The Most Rewatchable Moviessee more on Mrs. Doubtfire

 Mr. Popper's Penguins, based on the classic 1938 children's novel of the same name, stars Jim Carrey as Mr. Popper, a divorced realtor who receives a crate of penguins from his late father, an Arctic explorer.
 He plans to give the birds away, but his kids bond with them.
 Which leads to Mr. Popper getting back together with their mother (to sum it up in a crude nutshell, because how much plot detail do you really want here?).